Crystal-AR/Crystal-AR/README.md

 1. File > New > New Module > Import .AAR Package
 2. Make sure *':crystal-ar-release'* is included in settings.gradle.
 3. Add *compile project(":crystal-ar-release")* to your application's dependencies list.
 4. You are now ready to start using Crystal-AR!
-Simply import the library in your Java file using *import com.crystal_ar.crystal_ar.\** and initialize it with *new CrystalAR(context)*.
+Simply import the library in your Java file using *'import com.crystal_ar.crystal_ar.*'* and initialize it with *'new CrystalAR(context)'*.